fedi-e2ee/public-key-directory-specification/Specification.md

 #### TOTP Enrollment

-Clients **MUST** generate at least 192 bits of randomness (preferably 256).
-This will serve as the TOTP secret key.
+TOTP secret keys must be 256 bits of randomness.
 This secret value will be encoded with base32 ([RFC 4648, section 6](https://www.rfc-editor.org/rfc/rfc4648.html#section-6)) when served to the end users (e.g., via a QR code).

 This secret must be shared with the Public Key Directory instance, [encrypted with HPKE like Protocol Messages](#encryption-of-protocol-messages).

 In addition, the one-time passwords for two successive time windows must be included.
 Both of these one-time passwords **MUST** be valid for the decrypted secret key before it is accepted by the Public Key Directory.

+This operation **MUST** fail if there is already a TOTP secret enrolled for an instance.

 See the [corresponding JSON REST API endpoint](#post-apitotpenroll) for details.